Vinay-Pati-l/Vinay-Pati-l/README.md

 👋 Hi there
 I am currently pursuing Information Science Engineering at SJCE, Mysore

-Interested in making life easier by creating utility tools.
-Fascinated about space.

 🔭 I’m interested in Machine learning, Data Engineering and Cloud Computing.
 ⚡ Currently Working on Personal Blog project using flask and Beginners project on analytics using basic AWS cloud services.